 Other useful information

 Like for any other trip, if you plan to hike around Mount Fitz Roy make sure to get a good travel insurance.
 Click here for good insurance deals.
-Check out my post “Ten Reasons I Always Get Travel Insurance.”
+Check out my post “Why You Need A Good Travel Insurance.”

 Have you been to El Chalten and hiked around Fitz Roy?
 If so, do share any other useful tips and recommendations!